-Finalist in the 2016 Reynolds Price Award in Fiction, sponsored by the Center for Women Writers)
+My shorts tory "Proximity" was a Finalist in the 2016 Reynolds Price Award in Fiction, sponsored by the Center for Women Writers.

 “One of the most striking elements of [Andrea's short story] ‘Proximity’ was its voice.
 Powerful and unfaltering throughout, the speaker’s voice was intriguing and so vivid that it only drew me into the story further and embedded me within her mind and conflicted thoughts...[B]ecause of the unique aspect of internal thought carrying this piece, every detail accentuated the poignancy of the speaker’s situation...All of the story’s individual elements – voice, point view, etc. – converged to form this wonderful and insightful look into an elderly person’s mind, a mind that, although just as sharp and insightful as the piece, is oft neglected and ignored: silenced by reality.”

-"The first line of this story ["After Reading the News Story of a Woman Who Attempted to Carry Her Dead Baby onto an Airplane,"] presents a character, setting and situation with a rare and satisfying command of storytelling.
+"The first line of this story presents a character, setting and situation with a rare and satisfying command of storytelling.
 Using perfect details balanced against rapid pacing, the voice of this writing has an air of stern and simple elegance, and reveals how the narrator’s experience of a newspaper story becomes a parallel challenge to her own ambivalence about motherhood and love.
 In the way that great stories open larger questions, within its brief timeframe this story questions culture and society, and how we are so quick and sure to judge the tragedies of others, yet with less capacity to examine the perils in our own judgments." - Eugenia Kim (author of The Calligrapher's Daughter, 2009).

-Winner of Fiction International's 2015 Short, Short Fiction Contest
+My flash fiction piece ""'Talking Trojans," wins Fiction International's 2015 Short, Short Fiction Contest.

 "'Talking Trojans,"' melds compression, humor, keen intelligence, and social awareness into a savory 300 words.
 The references to Roland Barthes and his fetishization of language, especially his Lover’s Discourse, is cunning and comical.
 Where is the virus?
 Perhaps it is in the lover’s “discourse,” the language, however refined, which obscures the virulent spaces eroding between the words and all about us." -- Harold Jaffe, editor-in-chief of Fiction International

-Finalist in AROHO's Clarissa Dalloway Book Prize (selected by Kate Gale) and Shortlisted at Kore Press's Open Submissions
+My first novel manuscript is one of two finalist in AROHO's Clarissa Dalloway Book Prize (selected by Kate Gale) and Shortlisted at Kore Press's Open Submissions.